SpaghettDev/SDSS/README.md

 # SDSS
-SDSigScanner, lightweight, header-only signature scanner library.
+SDSigScanner, lightweight windows signature scanner library.

+This code is completely copied from https://github.com/ohkriss/SigScanner lol with only some few modifications to suit my needs.